dwolf42/dwolf42/README.md

 # 👋 Hey there, I'm David!
 It's great to see you checking out my profile.

-Since December 2019, I have been passionately studying **Java** at JetBrains Academy [Hyperskill.org](https://hyperskill.org) in my spare time.
-My enthusiasm for IT led me to embark on a new path by planning to undergoing vocational training as an IT specialist for application development.
+Since December 2019, I have been passionately studying **Java** at the JetBrains Academy [Hyperskill.org](https://hyperskill.org) in my spare time.
+My enthusiasm for IT led me to embark on a new career path by planning to undergo a vocational training as an IT specialist for application development.
 <details>
   <summary>read more
   </summary>